Maniesan/Manikandan_Portfolio/README.md

 Feel free to customize and expand upon these sections and subpages to suit your needs and showcase your unique skills and projects.

-### Intelliticks chat widget
+### Chat widget

-Enjoy chat realtime with ease using Intelliticks (https://app.intelliticks.com/)
+The chat widget has been removed from this project.

 ## Contributing